xuwen-ho/tp/docs/UserGuide.md

 title: User Guide
 ---

+Match is a **desktop app for volunteer coordinators** to keep track of volunteer contacts as well as assign volunteering assignments to them.

-Match is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+We are **optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).

 If you can type fast, Match can get your contact management tasks done faster than traditional GUI apps.

 * Table of Contents
 {:toc}